NORTH DEVON FOCUS HOME PAGE

 Isley Marsh Nature Reserve has been designated a Site of Special Scientific Interest because of number of wildfowl and wading birds that use the estuary during the winter.

 Braunton Burrows is now part of a world class UNESCO Biosphere Reserve.
 "The Biosphere Reserve has a core area centred on Braunton Burrows, which is owned by Christie Estate who manages the site with the MOD.
 The Reserve stretches out into what are called buffer zones and the transitional areas, to include Braunton Marshes and great Fields, Northam Burrows, Kipling Tors, Croyde Dunes and the Taw and Torridge Estuary, and its catchment area".
-For more information visit North Devon Biosphere Reserve
+For more information visit Northern Devon Coast & Countryside Service

 Next stop Fremington Quay